Elizabeth Isham: Personal life and death

 Isham spent most of her life at her family estate of Lamport Hall in Northamptonshire, but she did on occasion visit relatives in London.
 The capital city provided greater opportunities for a young woman to find a suitable marriage partner, so when aged eighteen Isham was sent by her father to stay there with her uncle, James Pagitt.

 Isham found both city life and suitors not to her liking.
 She found it difficult to choose between devoting herself to marriage and motherhood, or to God.
 She decided that she could not engage in both to their fullest potential, so chose to pursue the religious life.
 Isham's choice to reject marriage resulted from both the hardships faced from her failed relationships and difficult decisions made of her devotion to God.
 She would have had all the benefits of marriage, of becoming a widow, and becoming a mother and heir to the estates if she had married her father's choice of suitors.
 However, none of that mattered to her.
 This freedom during the 17th century for women was rare and eventually opened doors to a whole new light that being single was not strict grounds for rejection in society.
 Isham was able to find and follow her vocational calling.

 Another reason for staying single may have been that Isham enjoyed solitude and privacy to pray and to spiritually connect with God, given that "she often preferred to be alone, busying herself with work".
 Although she never had children, Isham helped her brother to raise his four young daughters after his wife, Jane, died soon after giving birth to a son.
 Isham took on the role of a surrogate mother for the girls.
-In fact, she died along her most treasured work, the "Booke of Remembrance" to them for their religious education.
+In fact, she dedicated her most treasured work, the "Booke of Remembrance" to them for their religious education.
 Isham died in 1654 at the age of 45, three years after her father's death.